UU-Human-Evolution/1MB335/Lab7.md

 ```

-Now run IQ-TREE in your interactive session with the CytB data, and set your model to *-m MFP*. *MFP* stands for ModelFinder Plus, and is an algorithm that automatically considers a list of substitution models and estimates which is the one that fits our data better. *-bb 1000* means that we want our algorithm to use [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)). **Once the alignment of the whole mitochondrial dataset is done, run IQ-TREE on that dataset via `sbatch`.** Remember to adapt the script above to run IQ-TREE (keep the module *bioinfo-tools*) and be careful to not over-write your files.
+Now run IQ-TREE in your interactive session with the CytB data, and set your model to *-m MFP*. *MFP* stands for ModelFinder Plus, and is an algorithm that automatically considers a list of substitution models and estimates which is the one that fits our data better. *-bb 1000* means that we want our algorithm to use [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)). **Once the alignment of the whole mitochondrial dataset is done, run IQ-TREE on that dataset.
+Remember to adapt the command above to run IQ-TREE and be careful to not over-write your files.

 All the questions below refer only to the CytB output.